-The Trust Board will be responsible for:
+The Board of Trustees will be responsible for:

-• Establishing and agreeing the whistleblowing procedure.

-• Monitoring the effectiveness of this policy and undertaking any necessary reviews, e.g. in relation to good practice recommendations or changes in legislation.

-- Ensuring all members of the school community have access to this policy. - Investigating, in liaison with the CEO, any concerns that are raised.

-• Ensuring this policy provides an open and transparent framework where members of the schools' community can raise their concerns.

-• Taking the necessary action against members of staff following an investigation into any alleged malpractice.

-• Ensuring that the minutes of the Trust board include a record of the school's whistleblowing arrangements and who, both internally and externally, staff members should report concerns to.

-• Appointing one Trustee and one member of staff to act as points of contact for staff members when reporting concerns (see section 2).
+- Establishing and agreeing the whistleblowing procedure. - Ensuring the agreed whistleblowing procedure is published on the trust's website. - Monitoring the effectiveness of this policy and undertaking any necessary reviews, e.g. in relation to good practice recommendations or changes in legislation. - Ensuring all members of the Trust community have access to this policy. - Investigating, in liaison with the CEO, any concerns that are raised. - Ensuring this policy provides an open and transparent framework where employees of the Trust can raise their concerns. - Taking the necessary action against members of staff following an investigation into any alleged malpractice. - Ensuring that the minutes of the Board of Trustees include a record of the Trust's whistleblowing arrangements and who, both internally and externally, staff members should report concerns to. - Appointing one Trustee and one member of staff to act as points of contact for staff members when reporting concerns.